 I really struggled with Benchmark’s writing the first year of implementation, which is what led me to break down the entire writing component this year.
 I created writing companions to be used with Benchmark’s weekly writing for grades K-6.
 So far, they’ve really helped me stay on track and keep all the pieces of my students’ writing in one place.
 Grading writing has also been easier since all the steps in their writing process are together and have a clear progression.
 And, not to mention, their writing is more concise and to-the-point, which has made it quicker to look over!

 There are booklets for every week of all ten units — so 30 booklets total.
 There are sets for both CA (K-6) and National (1-5).
-I am also working on full-page options as well, and have completed those for grades 3 + 4 so far.
+These also come with full-page options and digital options for digital learning.

-You can find my writing booklets for grades K-6 by clicking here.
+You can find my writing companions for grades K-6 by clicking here.

 Here is a video of my student explaining how she used her writing booklet: